 Most of the times, single mothers without proper assistance, face severe obstacles in achieving self-sufficiency.
 With minimal resources, these single mothers have continuously been vulnerable to poverty.
-As a result of the challenges encountered by these set of people residing in Pennsylvania, so many support programs have been designed to assist them, and each program has its specific guidelines which applicants must follow to qualify for the program.
-These programs are also designed to tackle different needs of those vulnerable individuals who qualified for the program.
-The services they stand to benefit ranges from childcare, food, medical assistance, etc. these things were made available all in a bid to ease their burdens in trying times.
+As a result of the challenges encountered by these set of people residing in Pennsylvania, many support programs have been designed to assist them, and each one has its specific guidelines which applicants must follow to qualify for.
+They are designed mainly to tackle different needs of those vulnerable individuals who qualified for the program.
+The services ranges from childcare, food, medical assistance, etc. Those assistance programs made available to take away some part of burdens on single mothers in hard times.
 These programs include:

 This program is meant to assist Pennsylvanians who qualify for this program with cash assistance that covers mostly their food, shelter, medicals, utilities, and other sundry expenses.
 To qualify for this program, you must first have to sign the agreement that contains work engagement activities, which leads to employment, meaning that qualified participants will have to work before their benefits can be released to them.
 To apply for this program, visit the online platform for further.